Athena-Home-Loans/keydra/docsrc/providers.rst

 ======

 Provides password rotation support for Qualys accounts.
-Only `rotate` has been implemented, `distribution` is not supported.
+Only `rotate` has been implemented, `distribution` is not (yet?) supported.

-For a given secet specification, the `rotate` function fetches the contents of a AWS Secrets Manager secret located at `keydra/qualys/<key>` (using the key from the spec), and changes the password of the user specified.
-As Qualys does not permit a user changing their own password via API, the Secret needs to specify a second account to be used to make the change.
+For a given secret specification, the `rotate` function fetches the contents of a AWS Secrets Manager secret located at `keydra/qualys/<key>` (using the key from the spec), and changes the password of the user specified on the Qualys platform.
+As Qualys does not permit a user to change their own password via API, the secret spec needs to specify a second account to be used to make the change.

 For example, for a secret spec of: